 As a leading digital freight forwarding company in the UAE, DFreight provides you with all the air freight services needed to ship your cargo worldwide.
 We ship a wide variety of commodities from many countries in Asia, Africa, Europe, North & South America, and Oceania to the UAE and vice versa.
 You can find every specific country you want to ship from/to on our Air Freight Services.

 Affordable pricing, fast delivery, booking convenience, online tracking, and customs brokerage are the key value propositions that DFreight Air Freight Service offers its business customers.
+As an expert customs broker in UAE, we can help you clear your goods without any hassle at any airport in the UAE.
 You can easily submit your inquiry in a few clicks on our digital platform to find the best air shipment proposal that suits your specific needs.

 What is air cargo shipping?